Riari/rick.me.uk/content/posts/route-model-binding-alternatives-in-laravel/index.md

 * Middleware can be applied as granularly as required, so you get the ability to scope your bindings for free
 * It's barely any more effort to implement or maintain than explicit binding

-Here's an example of how a general-purpose implementation might look for resolving parameters in web routes:
+Here's an example of how an implementation might look for resolving user-related parameters:

 {{<highlight php "linenos=table">}}
 <?php